 Positions

-2023-2025 Marie Sklodowska-Curie postdoctotal Research Assistant, LATMOS
+2023-2025 Maria Skłodowska-Curie postdoctoral Research Assistant, LATMOS

 Venus Climate Theory and Simulation

-2022-2023 CNES Postdoctotal Research Assistant, LATMOS
+2022-2023 CNES Postdoctoral Research Assistant, LATMOS

 Venus Climate Theory and Simulation

-2018-2022 Postdoctotal Research Assistant, AOPP, University of Oxford, Oxford, UK
+2018-2022 Postdoctoral Research Assistant, AOPP, University of Oxford, Oxford, UK

 Exoplanet Climate Theory and Simulation